Locals are gathered around an iconic fountain in downtown Philadelphia on a sunny day — a welcome sight for those moving to Philadelphia.

 3. Getting Around Philly Is Easier Than New York or D.C.

-Commuting while living in Philadelphia is easy and convenient, at least compared to other northeast cities.
+Commuting while living in Philadelphia is easy and convenient, at least compared to other cities in the Northeast.
 The average one-way commute time in Philadelphia is 32.9 minutes, with 25.3 percent of commuters using public transit, according to Sperling's Best Places.
 Here’s a snapshot of the city’s major transportation routes:

 • Interstate 95 lines the eastern city edge